|

 iron-steel.
 A 'tin can' is actually made of steel with a fine protective

-coating of tin metal over the surface of it.-
+coating of tin metal over the surface of it. -

 Lead is a soft, very malleable relatively unreactive metal used in

-roofing.
 'Flashings' are used to seal sections of roofs e.g. between walls

-in it.
 It is used with lead oxide in the manufacture of electrodes of road

-vehicle car batteries.
 Because of its high density it is used as a shield

 from dangerous alpha/beta/gamma radiation from radioactive materials and